OpenInnovationNetwork/Projects/README.md

 #### Generate a github personal access token

-* Go to your Github settings > Personal Access Tokens, and generate a new token.
+* Go to your Github settings > Personal Access Tokens
-  - If you have doubts, there are instructions on Github's website: https://github.com/blog/1509-personal-api-tokens
+* Generate a new token.
+Make sure you mark the "public_repo" option.
 * Copy YOUR_PERSONAL_ACCESS_TOKEN somewhere safe.

+If you have doubts, there are instructions on Github's website: https://github.com/blog/1509-personal-api-tokens

 #### Run the project registration form